zdgriffith/pev-photons/README.md

 * TeVCat
     : Scripts for analysis of TeVCat (HESS) sources with the 5-year gamma-ray dataset

-* galactic_plane
+* template
-    : The scripts related to the galactic plane component of the gamma-ray analysis.
+    : The scripts related to the template components of the gamma-ray analysis.

 * performance_checks
     : Scripts testing the performance of reconstruction, event selection, etc.